The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP CLUB in Largo, Florida. We are NOT a public business. This means we can make and enforce our rules.

 Q: What about alcohol or drugs?

-A: The Phoenix does NOT allow alcohol or drugs, and has a zero-tolerance policy in effect.
-DO NOT bring them here.
-Violators will be immediately removed from the club without a refund and banned.
-We are VERY serious about this.
-Also, if someone arrives and we believe they are intoxicated or otherwise impaired, we reserve the right to deny them entry for the evening.
+A: The Phoenix does NOT allow alcohol or drugs (including poppers), and has a zero-tolerance policy in effect.
+DO NOT bring them.
+Violators will be immediately ejected from the club without a refund and permanently banned.
+Also, if someone arrives and we believe they are intoxicated or otherwise impaired, we reserve the right to deny them entry for the evening, or prevent them from playing that night.

 Q: Towels and blankets?